Brushless DC electric motor: Radio-controlled cars

 Their popularity has also risen in the radio-controlled (RC) car area.
 Brushless motors have been legal in North American RC car racing in accordance with Radio Operated Auto Racing (ROAR) since 2006.
 These motors provide a great amount of power to RC racers and, if paired with appropriate gearing and high-discharge lithium polymer (Li-Po) or lithium iron phosphate (LiFePO4) batteries, these cars can achieve speeds over 160 km/h.

 Brushless motors are capable of producing more torque and have a faster peak rotational speed compared to nitro- or gasoline-powered engines.
 Nitro engines peak at around 46,800 r/min and 2.2 kW, while a smaller brushless motor can reach 50,000 r/min and 3.7 kW.
 Larger brushless RC motors can reach upwards of 10 kW and 28,000 r/min to power one-fifth-scale models.

+Combat robotics

+Brushless motors are widely used as an alternative to brushed motors in the sport of combat robotics.
+They are used in every weight class from 75 grams all the way up to 250 pounds.
+When used for locomotion, brushless motors are often paired with a planetary gearbox in order to decrease the output speed to make the robot more controllable.
+Other methods such as friction drive achieve the same result using slightly different means.
+Brushless motors are also often used to power kinetic weapons (such as a spinning blade).
+In the lower weight classes, weapons are often mounted directly to the motor while in heavier robots, timing belts, v-belts, and chains are used to transmit power from the motor to the spinning mass.